-The Student Consultancy (TSC) is a more in-depth experiential learning programme providing handson consultancy and strategy experience with client organisations.
+The Student Consultancy (TSC) is a more in-depth experiential learning programme providing hands-on consultancy and strategy experience with client organisations.
 Over a period of 4-8 weeks you'll participate in a team on a project that's important to the client - it might be understanding what customers value, a fundraising strategy for a charity, or ideas on how to promote their products and services to more people.
-TSC currently runs termly, see our website for full details it does.
-We aim for all of our services to be accessible but, recognising some students prefer bespoke support, we also offer a series of events and workshops to advise and provide practical help and resources for students with a disability, neurodiverse condition, mental health need and/or long-term health condition.
-Events will be publicised through the Events Calendar on CareerConnect and sessions are likely to include:
+TSC currently runs termly, see our website for full details.